bkuhn/talks/FOSDEM-2015/kallithea.markdown

 + First step was easier than it looked.

-+ Beta branch got new license in early August 2013:
++ Beta branch changed to new &ldquo;license&rdquo; in early August 2013:

         changeset:   4466:66aad5f0a38e
         branch:      beta